 FOSA members who are designated by the Board of Directors as such respondents must conform to a set of guidelines.
 A copy of these guidelines can be viewed by clicking: Social Media Guidelines.

-Former Connecticut State Archaeologist: Nicholas F. Bellantoni, PhD
+Emeritus Connecticut State Archaeologist: Nicholas F. Bellantoni, PhD

 His duties included the preservation of archaeological sites in the state.
 He served as an Adjunct Associate Research Professor in the Department of Anthropology at UConn, as well as a State Commissioner for the Commission on Culture and Tourism and sat on the State Historic Preservation Council.
 At his retirement, he was President of the National Association of State Archeologists.
+He has also assisted state and local police departments with investigations involving the discoveries of unmarked graves and homicides.
+He assisted the New Haven Police Department when human skeletal remains were found during construction at Yale-New Haven Hospital and on the New Haven Green when Superstorm Sandy toppled the Lincoln Oak.

 In addition, he participated in an extensive series of talks around the state, on subjects ranging from the archaeological history of Native American tribes for the past several thousand years, forensic archaeology, even garden archaeology; as well as field trips to various archaeological and geologic sites of interest.
 An engaging and popular speaker, he expects to continue to give talks (on a reduced schedule!) for the forseeable future; and they will be included on this web site's Upcoming Events page.